hivesolutions/appier/doc/models.md

 ## Retrieval

-You can retrieve a cat named `Garfield` doing the following:
+You can retrieve a cat named `Garfield` by doing the following:

 ```python